Political family

 Portrait of the Loredan Family (1507), by Giovanni Bellini.
 Leonardo Loredan, 75th Doge of Venice, was a member of the Loredan family, one of Venice's most prominent political dynasties.
 His four sons, depicted in the painting, also held high political positions in the Republic of Venice.

 A political family (also referred to as a political dynasty) is a family in which multiple members are involved in politics, particularly electoral politics.
 Members may be related by blood or marriage; often several generations or multiple siblings may be involved.

-A royal family or dynasty in a monarchy is generally not considered a "political family," although later descendants of a royal family have played political roles in a republic (such as the Arslan family of Lebanon).
-A family dictatorship is a form of hereditary dictatorship that operates much like an absolute monarchy, yet occurs in a nominally non-monarchic state.
+Political families often enjoy significant advantages in electoral competition and cabinet appointments, though this varies both over time and across countries.